sethips/learning-html/README.md

 ## Motivation

 The idea for this project came to me when one of my daughters and another daughter's boyfriend wanted to learn some basic development while in High School.
+Then my brother also expressed interest in learning to write code.
 I thought it was an awesome idea to start teaching them some basics, but our schedules were hectic.
 So I decided to centrallize the documentation here on GitHub for them.
 And now anyone else can share in the knowledge.

 ## What You'll Need